Optimising the relative entropy under semidefinite constraints: Results

 which is a lower bound on $c$ from \eqref{eq:general_problem}.
 Moreover, optimising over all grids $\mathbf{t}$ gives the tight bound

 This reduces the task of approximating $c$ to the quest for a good grid $\mathbf t$.
-As every grid gives a valid lower bound, we are now freed to employ heuristic methods and still obtain rigorous statements, for example in a security proof.
+As every grid gives a valid lower bound by \autoref{prop:mainprop}, we are now freed to employ heuristic methods and still obtain rigorous statements, for example in a security proof.

 \textit{-- Upper bounds and a gap estimate:}\; In order to construct an algorithm that terminates in finite time, it is helpful to give an estimate on the accuracy of an approximation.
-In a similar manner to \autoref{prop:mainprop}, we can also construct, see \autoref{appendix_upper_bound}, semi definite upper bounds to $c$, now coming with coefficients $\gamma_k,\delta_k \in \mathbb{R}$ described in \eqref{eq:coeff_upper}.
-We have
+Similar to \autoref{prop:mainprop}, we can also construct semidefinite upper bounds for~$c$ (see supplementary material, \autoref{appendix_upper_bound}), now involving coefficients $\gamma_k, \delta_k \in \mathbb{R}$ as described in~\eqref{eq:coeff_upper}.
+Similarly to \eqref{eq:relaxation_lower_bound} we have

-Concluding \eqref{eq:general_problem}, \eqref{eq:relaxation_lower_bound} and \eqref{eq:relaxation_upper_bound}, we get the chain of inequalities $c_l \left(\mathbf t \right) \leq c \leq c_u \left(\mathbf t \right)$ and a gap estimator
+Concluding \eqref{eq:general_problem}, \eqref{eq:relaxation_upper_bound} and \eqref{eq:relaxation_lower_bound}, we get the chain of inequalities $c_l \left(\mathbf t \right) \leq c \leq c_u \left(\mathbf t \right)$ and a gap estimator

-\textit{-- Simple methods with convergence guarantee :}\; The representations \eqref{eq:relaxation_lower_bound} and \eqref{eq:relaxation_upper_bound} are a formidable starting point for the construction of algorithms that approximate $c$ from below by leveraging \eqref{eq:mainestimate-1}: Beginning from an initial grid $\mathbf{t}_0$ we have to iteratively evaluate $c_{l}(\mathbf{t})$ and optimise the grid $\mathbf{t}$ until the gap $\Delta(\mathbf{t})$ is below some target precision $\varepsilon$.
-The most basic strategy is to refine $\mathbf{t}$ according to some preset refinement scheme, i.e. merely approximate the integral in \eqref{eq:jencova_integral} independently of $\rho$ and $\sigma$.
-We will investigate these strategies first, since the simplicity of this ansatz allows us to give precise convergence guarantees.
-We will later on also outline some heuristics that, at least empirically, show an even faster convergence.

-The most simple ansatz is to construct a grid by dividing the interval $(\mu,\lambda)$ into equally spaced points with $t_{k+1}-t_k=\delta$ and refine by decreasing $\delta$.
-Here, based on \autoref{lem:trapezrule}, quadratic convergence in terms of the grid size can be shown for both, the upper and the lower, bound.
-We have